 \subsection{Effect of Model Width}

-This section discusses the impact of Model Width on merging models.
-It is known that LMC on a single dataset is more valid the larger the Model Width is~\citep{ainsworth2023git}.
-Since it is difficult to synthesize models on different data if they are not synthesized well on the same dataset, the larger the Model Width on different datasets, the higher the accuracy after merging tends to be.
+This section discusses the impact of model width on the success of model merging.
+It is known that LMC on a single dataset is more valid the larger the model width is~\citep{ainsworth2023git}.
+Since models are difficult to merge on different datasets if they are not merging well on a single dataset, the larger the model width on different datasets, the higher the accuracy after merging tends to be.